Chaityakul05/ULM2003A_MOTOR_DRIVER_PCB/README.md

 ## ULN2003A Test with ESP and Stepper Motor

-This project tests the ULN2003A Darlington transistor array using an ESP32/ESP8266 and a simple LED circuit.
-The setup demonstrates how the ULN2003A sinks current through its outputs when the corresponding input is triggered by a GPIO pin from the ESP.
-An LED connected between a 5V supply and OUT1 lights up when IN1 is driven HIGH, verifying proper operation of the IC.
-This test helps in understanding how to interface the ULN2003A with microcontrollers to control loads like LEDs, motors, or relays.
+This project demonstrates how to drive a 28BYJ-48 stepper motor using the ULN2003A Darlington transistor array with an ESP32 or ESP8266.
+The ULN2003A is used as a current amplifier and switch to control the stepper motor, which requires more current than the ESP GPIO pins can provide directly.
+The setup connects the ESP to the four input pins (IN1–IN4) of the ULN2003A, which in turn controls the stepper motor connected to the output pins (OUT1–OUT4).
+This project helps in understanding how to interface stepper motors with microcontrollers through a driver IC and provides basic motion control using the Arduino Stepper library.

 ---